-CLAUSE I.50B- FAR 52.232-99 PROVIDING ACCELERATED PAYMENT TO SMALL BUSINESS SUBCONTRACTORS (DEVIATION)(AUG 2012)
+CLAUSE I.50B- FAR 52.232-40 PROVIDING ACCELERATED PAYMENTS TO SMALL BUSINESS SUBCONTRACTORS (DEC 2013)

-This clause implements the temporary policy provided by OMB Policy Memorandum M-12-16, Providing Prompt Payment to Small Business Subcontractors, dated July 11, 2012.

-(a) Upon receipt of accelerated payments from the Government, the contractor is required to make accelerated payments to small business subcontractors to the maximum extent practicable after receipt of a proper invoice and all proper documentation from the small business subcontractor.

-- (b) Include the substance of this clause, including this paragraph (b), in all subcontracts with small business concerns. - (c) The acceleration of payments under this clause does not provide any new rights under the Prompt Payment Act.
+- (a) Upon receipt of accelerated payments from the Government, the Contractor shall make accelerated payments to its small business subcontractors under this contract, to the maximum extent practicable and prior to when such payment is otherwise required under the applicable contract or subcontract, after receipt of a proper invoice and all other required documentation from the small business subcontractor. - (b) The acceleration of payments under this clause does not provide any new rights under the Prompt Payment Act. - (c) Include the substance of this clause, including this paragraph (c), in all subcontracts with small business concerns, including subcontracts with small business concerns for the acquisition of commercial items.

-CLAUSE I.51 - FAR 52.233-1 DISPUTES (JUL 2002) (ALTERNATE I) (DEC 1991)
+CLAUSE I.51 - FAR 52.233-1 DISPUTES (MAY 2014) (ALTERNATE I)(DEC 1991)